-- Rotate fan to check for frozen bearings or binding. - Inspect all factory and field-installed wiring for loose connections. - Open liquid line and suction line service valves to release refrigerant charge (contained in condensing unit) into system.
+- 1. Rotate fan to check for frozen bearings or binding. - 2.
+Inspect all factory and field-installed wiring for loose connections. - 3.
+Open liquid line and suction line service valves to release refrigerant charge (contained in outdoor unit) into system.
 Replace and tighten caps.
-Use a back-up wrench on the suction and liquid valves when removing or replacing valve caps. - To open suction valve, remove hex cap and turn valve stem fully open using an Allen (hex) wrench.
+Use a backup wrench on the suction and liquid valves when removing or replacing valve caps. - 4.
+To open suction valve, remove hex cap and turn valve stem fully open using an Allen (hex) wrench.
 To open liquid valve, remove cap and turn valve stem until it is fully open.

-NOTE: When replacing valve caps, the caps should be finger tight then tightened an additional 1/6 of a turn
+NOTE: When replacing valve caps, the caps should be finger tight then tightened an additional 1/6 of a turn.

-- Check voltage supply at the disconnect switch. the voltage must be within the range listed on the unit nameplate.
+- 5. Check voltage supply at the disconnect switch. the voltage must be within the range listed on the unit nameplate.
 If not, do not start equipment until the power company has been consulted and the voltage condition corrected. - 6.
-Set thermostat for cooling demand, turn on power to blower and close the condensing unit disconnect switch to start. - Recheck unit voltage with unit running.
+Set thermostat for cooling demand, turn on power to indoor blower and close the outdoor unit disconnect switch to start the unit. - 7.
+Recheck unit voltage with unit running.
 Power must be within range shown on unit nameplate.
 Check amperage draw of unit.
 Refer to unit nameplate for correct running amps.